Retiortuk/Ngopi-Web/README.md

 <br>

 ##### MidTrans Payment Simulator
-<p>Copy The Image Address Of Your QRIS's QR Visit <a href="https://simulator.sandbox.midtrans.com/">Midtrans Payment Simulator</a> Select Your Payment Method as Example Here is a QRIS and paste your QRIS image Address </p>
+<p>Copy The Image Address Of Your QRIS's QR, Visit <a href="https://simulator.sandbox.midtrans.com/">Midtrans Payment Simulator</a> Select Your Payment Method as Example Here is a QRIS and paste your QRIS image Address </p>

 ![qris](/md-asset/midtransPaymentsim.png)